1 min read

 What is a business associate agreement?

 A BAA is a legally binding contract establishing a relationship between a covered entity under HIPAA and its business associates.
-The purpose of this agreement is to ensure the proper protection of PHI as required by HIPAA regulations.
+The purpose of this agreement is to ensure the proper PHI as required by HIPAA regulations.
+HHS says covered entities must include certain protections in a business associate agreement when using contractors or other non-workforce members that perform business associate services involving PHI.

 What is HIPAA?

-HIPAA sets national standards for protecting the privacy and security of certain health information, known as PHI.
+HIPAA sets national standards for protecting the privacy and security of certain health information.

 HIPAA is designed to protect the privacy and security of individuals’ health information and to ensure that healthcare providers and insurers can securely exchange electronic health information.
 Violations of HIPAA can result in significant fines and penalties for covered entities.